Unforgiven (2001): Aftermath

-After losing the WWF Championship to Kurt Angle, Stone Cold Steve Austin continued his pursuit for the title.
+After losing the WWF Championship to Kurt Angle, Stone Cold Steve Austin continued his pursuit of the title.
 On the October 8 episode of Raw is War, Austin defeated Angle to regain the WWF Championship, with the help of the on-screen WWF Commissioner William Regal.
-With this, Regal joined The Alliance and became Alliance Commissioner.
-Austin was also feuding with his Alliance teammate, the WWF Hardcore Champion Rob Van Dam over the leadership of Alliance.
-As a result, Mick Foley made a Triple Threat match for the WWF Championship at No Mercy, pitting Austin against Van Dam and Angle.
+With this, Regal joined The Alliance, and became Alliance Commissioner.
+Austin was also feuding with his Alliance teammate, the WWF Hardcore Champion Rob Van Dam, over the leadership of Alliance.
+As a result, Mick Foley made a Triple Threat match for the WWF Championship at No Mercy, pitting Austin against Van Dam, and Angle.
 At No Mercy, Austin pinned Van Dam after a Stone Cold Stunner to retain the WWF Championship.

-After unsuccessfully challenging Rob Van Dam for the WWF Hardcore Championship at Unforgiven, Chris Jericho continued his rivalry with Van Dam and Jericho's main event push started.
+After unsuccessfully challenging Rob Van Dam for the WWF Hardcore Championship at Unforgiven, Chris Jericho continued his rivalry with Van Dam, and Jericho's main event push started.
 On the October 11 edition of SmackDown!, Jericho defeated Van Dam in a number one contender's match for the WCW Championship.
 At No Mercy, Jericho defeated The Rock to win the WCW Championship.

 KroniK left the WWF not long after Unforgiven.
-Kane and the Undertaker were reportedly unhappy with multiple mistakes made by both Adams and Clark during the match and the WWF were planning to send them both down to their developmental territory Heartland Wrestling Association for further training.
-However, they refused which ultimately led to their departure.
+Kane, and the Undertaker were reportedly unhappy with multiple mistakes made by both Adams, and Clark during the match, and the WWF was planning to send them both down to their developmental territory, Heartland Wrestling Association, for further training.
+However, they refused; which ultimately led to their departure.

 The 2001 Unforgiven was the last Unforgiven held under the WWF name, as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.
-It was also the last Unforgiven held before the promotion introduced the brand extension in March 2002, a storyline subdivision in which the promotion divided its roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
+It was also the last Unforgiven held before the promotion introduced the brand extension in March 2002, a storyline subdivision in which the promotion divided its roster into two separate brands, Raw, and SmackDown!, where wrestlers were exclusively assigned to perform.